DEVOTIONALS

 The scriptures give us a three-part answer to this question.

-First we should stop following the patterns of the world.
-Implied
+First, we should stop following the patterns of the world.
+God’s

-is, the things of this world are not good for us.
-They cannot satisfy
+Word warns us that the things of this world are not good for us.

-boring, and we are driven to find something new?
-Something
+less exciting (or boring), and we are driven to find something new?

-we will continue to follow our natural, worldly desires, and
+will we continue to chase our natural worldly desires, which could

-suffer disappointments even if we are achieving short term goals.
+cause disappointment even if we achieve short term goals.

 Secondly, we are told that we need to renew our mind.
 This means

-a transformation of our thoughts, desires, goals, attitudes, habits,
+we have a transformation of our thoughts, desires, goals, attitudes,

-etc. It’s like taking our minds to a maintenance shop for an overhaul.
+habits, etc. It’s like taking our minds to a maintenance shop for an

-and other things are missing which are critical for a smooth running
+they should, and other things are missing which are critical for a

-Our minds are trying to operate using the wrong kind of fuel.
+Our minds may be trying to operate using the wrong kind of fuel.

-We are using low octane worldly thoughts instead of high octane
+We could be using low octane worldly thoughts instead of high

-Godly thoughts.
-As a result our minds are not running at a high
+octane Godly thoughts.
+As a result, our minds are not running

 Lastly, we are told to determine God’s will for our lives.
 Why?